 However, there are a few notorious legal cases involving web scraping.
 Many legal experts are also pushing for the US Supreme Court to take an official standing on web scraping.

 Want to learn more?
-Read our in-depth article on the legality web scraping.
+Read our in-depth article: Is web scraping legal?

 Scraping Publicly Available Information